zio/zio-metrics-connectors/docs/metrics/zmx-metric-reference.md

 def setGaugeWith[A](name: String, tags: Label*)(f: A => Double): MetricAspect[A]
 ```

-Create a gauge that can be set relative to it´s previous value.
+Create a gauge that can be set relative to its previous value.
 It can be applied to effects yielding a Double.

 ```scala
 def adjustGauge(name: String, tags: Label*): MetricAspect[Double]
 ```

-Create a gauge that can be set relative to it´s previous value.
+Create a gauge that can be set relative to its previous value.
 It can be applied to effects producing a value of type `A`.
 Given the effect produces `v: A` the gauge will be modified by `_ + f(v)` upon successful execution of the effect.

 ```scala